+Between March and August 2020, one in five consumers switched brands, and seven in ten tried new digital shopping channels (McKinsey).
 With the market becoming more complex and customers demanding a personalized experience, data-driven marketing is the only way forward.
-As we head into 2018, marketers are more focused than ever on using data-driven insights to better understand their customers and boost their overall competitive advantage.
+In an increasingly complex economy, marketers are more focused than ever on using data-driven insights to better understand their customers and boost their overall competitive advantage.

-Here’s a look at 50 amazing statistics on the impact of how data will impact marketing success in 2018:
+Here’s a look at 50 amazing statistics on the impact of how data can drive impact marketing success:

 5. The ability to gain a whole view of the customer depends in part on the integration of data from different sources.
 So which sources are being used to augment data-driven marketing?
 According to survey by Adobe, the top 3 ways marketers are adding value include the use of CRM data, real-time data from analytics, and by integrating analytics across channels.
 (Adobe/Marketing Charts)

 6. In research by Ascend2 and Research Partners, the most important data-driven marketing objectives cited by marketing professionals include:

 - basing more decisions on data analysis (51%)

 - and enriching data quality and completeness (37%)

 7. 88% of marketers surveyed by Forbes use data obtained by third parties to enhance their understanding of each customer.
 (Forbes)

 8. Marketers indicated that first-party data is not always the best quality or completely accurate.
 The share of respondents selecting “very difficult” or “extremely difficult” on a 5-point scale when asked about data quality and accuracy was particularly high among medium (43%) and large (41%) businesses.
 (Nielsen, 2021)

 9. Companies who adopt data-driven marketing are more likely to have an advantage over the competition and increase profitability.
 In fact- they are six times more likely to be profitable year-over-year.
 (Forbes)